Cognigy/Documentation/docs/insights/explorers/transcript.md

 For more information, read the [Global Filter](../global-filters.md) documentation.
 Some **global filters** will become accessible by clicking on **more filters ![insight-filter-black](../../_assets/icons/insight-filter-black.svg)** in the filter bar at the top of the **Transcript Explorer** page.

-### Additional Filters
+### Local Filters

-You can use additional filters to refine your research.
+Local filters are unique to a specific explorer / dashboard.
+You can use them to refine your research.

-To open the **Additional Filters** selection, click **more filters ![insight-filter-black](../../_assets/icons/insight-filter-black.svg)** in the filter bar at the top of the **Transcript Explorer** page.
+To open the **Local Filters** selection, click **more filters ![insight-filter-black](../../_assets/icons/insight-filter-black.svg)** in the filter bar at the top of the **Transcript Explorer** page.

 | Filter              | Description                                                                                                                                                                                                                                                                                                                           |